 Related Talks #WomenMakeCities at reSITE

-Haus der Statistik, a prototypical concept turning an unoccupied former administrative complex into mixed-use, affordable housing in the heart of Berlin.
+Haus der Statistik is a prototypical concept for turning an unoccupied former administrative complex into mixed-use, affordable housing in the heart of Berlin.
 It is raising the bar for how we regenerate neighborhoods in ways that are equitable, sustainable and accessible to the local community.

-Bianca Wylie has made waves in the urban design world for speaking out against digital surveillance by casting a spotlight on the implications of the mining of that data by private corporations and the commoditization of the data gathered from citizens in public spaces.
+Bianca Wylie has made waves in the urban design world for speaking out against digital surveillance.
+She has cast a spotlight on the implications of data mining by private corporations and the commoditization of the data gathered from citizens in public spaces.